 - In Season 1, the titular park has human-like robots called hosts and they cater to the human guests who want to indulge with their fantasies without any moral consequences which include violent and sexual desires.
 Unlike the 1973 film which the show is loosely based on, the main characters are the hosts and they experience repeated cycles of abuse, usually sexual.
 And there are already instances that the park employees take sexual advantage of hosts during maintenance.
 However, the guests and employees are unaware that the hosts are slowly gaining consciousness which is exactly what the park's founder intended as he was disgusted with the guests' worst behavior, causing him to have a misanthropic view on humanity.
 By the end of the season, he eventually gives the hosts the means to take revenge on their abusers.

 - William and his future brother-in-law, Logan, went to Westworld to have some relaxation.
 He meets and falls in love with Dolores, a beautiful host who lives on a ranch.
 However, Logan repeatedly warns him that Dolores is not human and reminds him that he's still engaged with his sister.
 Later on, William becomes obsessed with Dolores to the point of killing all the Confederate hosts and abandoning Logan in the middle of nowhere.
 When he saw Dolores again in the town, her memories are reset and she doesn't remember him.
-This culminates William to become the Man in Black, a villainous guest who frequently goes to the park and torments Dolores.
-His obsession with the park and Dolores cause him to lose his grip on reality and ruin his marriage, resulting in his wife's suicide.
+This causes William to become the Man in Black, a villainous guest who frequently goes to the park and torments Dolores.
+This despite having become one of the primary owners of the park after he advised his father-in-law to purchase a controlling stake in it.
+In other words, he could have taken Dolores out of the park whenever he wants to (and has), or even reprogram her to love him unconditionally.
+He actively chooses to rape and kill her repeatedly for more than thirty years out of pure spite.
+His obsession with the park and Dolores ultimately cause him to lose his grip on reality and ruin his marriage, resulting in his wife's suicide.
 As one character notes, William's repeated abuse of Dolores causes her to despise humanity to the point of wanting to destroy it.

 - Years and Years: The first episode establishes its 20 Minutes into the Future setting through a male side character who owns a roughly humanoid domestic service robot.
 When Rosie goes on a date with him, she discovers right as they're about to get it on at his place that the bot also has carnal applications that its owner apparently forgot to mention when he showed it off.
 She ends the date right then and there and wastes no time regaling her extensive family with the story the next day.
 They all share her opinion that the guy is equal parts disgusting, creepy and hilarious.